 Carriers in the Cabin

-Carriers in the cabin must be small enough to fit comfortably in a kennel under the seat.
+To fly in the cabin, pets must be small enough to fit comfortably in a kennel that can be stored under the seat.
 Hard-sided carriers must be no larger than 17" x 11" x 7.5".
 Soft-sided carriers must be no larger than 17" x 11" x 9.5".
+A pet carrier counts toward your carry-on bag allowance.
+You may bring up to two pet carriers in the cabin, but you must purchase an additional seat next to yours so you can place the second carrier under it.

 Pets Traveling in Checked Baggage